-A Tortilla Press is used for forming the Mexican flatbread called a "tortilla."
-The press can be used for corn or flour tortillas.
+A tortilla press is used for forming the Mexican flatbread called a “tortilla.”
+The press can be used for corn tortillas or flour tortillas.

 Many presses are made of light cast iron or cast aluminum, though a few are made out of wood.
 Aluminum ones can be cheaper to order, because the shipping on them will cost less, but the cast iron ones, with their greater weight, tend not to move about so much on the counter when you are pressing, and because of their greater weight, are less work when pressing.

-Average widths for the presses are about 6 1/2 inches (16 cm) wide, 8 inches (20 cm), or 10 inches (25 cm) wide.
-The 6 inch size is more for corn tortillas; the larger sizes are for flour tortillas.
+Average widths for the presses are about 16 cm (6 ½ inches) wide, 20 cm (8 inches), or 25 cm (10 inches) wide.
+The 16 cm / 6.5 inch size is more for corn tortillas; the larger sizes are for flour tortillas.

-Some electric Tortilla Presses both press the tortillas for you and cook them at the same time: a light comes on when the tortillas are cooked.
+Some electric tortilla presses both press the tortillas for you and cook them at the same time: a light comes on when the tortillas are cooked.
 These are hard to find.
-Some people say that while the overall operation in electric ones is slow, and while the taste isn't as nice as ones cooked on a comal (griddle), they are still better than store bought ones.
+Some people say that while the overall operation in electric ones is slow, and while the taste isn’t as nice as ones cooked on a comal (griddle), they are still better than already-made store bought tortillas.

 Tortillas pressed at home will rarely be as thin as commercially-bought ones.
 Commercial producers of tortillas have presses that can turn out up to 20,000 tortillas an hour.